Care in the Community: Mental health and community care

 Under the National Health Service and Community Care Act 1990, people with mental health problems were able to remain in their own homes whilst undergoing treatment.
 This situation raised some concerns when acts of violence were perpetrated against members of the public by a small minority of people who had previously been in psychiatric hospitals.
 However, research by King's College London in 2013 showed that psychiatric patients are actually three times as likely to be victims of crime than the general public.

-The National Health Service and Community Care Act 1990 was passed so that patients could be individually assessed, and assigned a specific care worker. in the unlikely event that they presented a risk they were to be placed on a Supervision Register.
+The National Health Service and Community Care Act 1990 was passed so that patients could be individually assessed, and assigned a specific care worker.
+In the unlikely event that they presented a risk they were to be placed on a Supervision Register.
 There have been problems with patients "slipping through the net" and ending up homeless on the street.
 There have also been arguments between Health and Social Services departments over who should pay.

-In January 1998, the Labour Health Secretary, Frank Dobson, said the care in the community programme launched by the Conservatives had failed.
+In January 1998, the then Labour Health Secretary, Frank Dobson, said the care in the community programme launched by the Conservatives had failed.

-Personal budgets

 As Simon Duffy and others have emphasised, needs assessments were often distorted so a person's "needs" were interpreted to fit the available resources.
 The development of personal budgets, where the person was given control of resources, rather than provided with services, was intended to tackle this problem.